Housing cooperative: Philippines

-Scandinavia
+Nordic countries

 A tenant-owner's association (Swedish: bostadsrättsförening, Norwegian: borettslag, Danish: andelsboligforening) is a legal term used in the Scandinavian countries (Sweden, Denmark, and Norway) for a type of joint ownership of property in which the whole property is owned by a co-operative association, which in its turn is owned by its members.
 Each member holds a share in the association that is proportional to the area of his apartment.
 Members are required to have a tenant-ownership, which represents the apartment, and in most cases live permanently at the address.
 There are some legal differences between the countries, mainly concerning the conditions of ownership.

 In Sweden, 16% of the population lives in apartments in housing cooperatives, while 25% live in rented apartments (more common among young adults and immigrants) and 50% live in private one-family houses (more common among families with children), the remainder living in other forms such as student dormitories or elderly homes.